webmiddle/webmiddle/README.md

 ## Contribute

-Here is a list of possibile core improvements that are still missing:
+Here is a list of important core improvements that are still missing:
 - Web service layer (to expose the services via a REST API)
 - Proxy support
 - HTTP/OAuth Authentication